mcauley-penney/OSL-repo-extractor/README.md

   e.g. `<output_dir>/jabref/jabref_output.json`

 - The `range` value discusses the actual item numbers you want to gather data from.
 If you want data from PR #270 up to PR #280 in a given repository, give [270, 280] to the range key, as above.
-The range behaves [x, y), gathering the first item in the range but excluding the second value.
+The range behaves [x, y]; it is inclusive of both values.

 - The `fields` keys discuss what pieces of data you want to gather from the objects in the given range.
 The extractor will merge gathered data.
 For example, if you collected the `pr_body` for objects 1-10 but wanted to gather the `issue_username`